craigthomasfrost/cfdesigner.github.io/_posts/2014-10-29-and-for-you-madame.md

 Alice then pulled a pen from her bag, slid a napkin toward herself, and wrote something down:

-*Invite them in, but don't be flashy; tend to their needs, but don't irritate; give them choices, but not too many.*
+{% include aside.html class="handwritten" text="Invite them in, but don't be flashy; tend to their needs, but don't irritate; give them choices, but not too many." %}

 The next day at work, was better.